fvsionai/fvsion/README.md

 # Beginner Friendly Installation for Windows

+0. First, if you have some programming background, it is highly recommended to follow [development installation](https://github.com/fvsionai/fvsion/wiki/2.-Installation#development-installation), to get the latest version and full NodeJS and Python capabilities.
+However, if you are new, and just wanted to get standalone AI image generation started, please follow the next step.
 1. Download Windows Installer/Executable [https://github.com/fvsionai/fvsion/releases](https://github.com/fvsionai/fvsion/releases).
 2. Make sure you have all 3 binary zip files (fvsion.zip.z001/2/3) in the same folder.
 You can unzip them via winzip or 7zip (https://www.7-zip.org/download.html)
    ![image](https://user-images.githubusercontent.com/3688500/195199551-6d589fb9-4e90-4e91-a62e-422caa50f84e.png)